 One thing I'm especially proud of is that having witnessed thousands of combined max effort lifts at our gym, we have never had an injury caused by lifting a heavy weight.

 Nobody ever blew out their back or knee going for a new max on squats or deadlifts.

 I know many athletes shy away from those big barbell lifts because they fear injury.
-But I have the numbers and experience to back up my statement that lifting heavy weights is very safe - as long as these two things are kept in mind:
+But I have the numbers and experience to back up my statement that lifting heavy weights is very safe - as long as you keep these two things in mind:

 1. Build a base of technical proficiency first